Izumi Sakai

 Sachiko Kamachi (蒲池 幸子, Kamachi Sachiko), known professionally as Izumi Sakai (坂井 泉水, Sakai Izumi), was a Japanese pop singer and core member of the group Zard.
 As Sakai was the only member in the group for the majority of the 16 years which it was active, Zard and Sakai may be referred to interchangeably.
 She was the best-selling female recording artist of the 1990s and has sold over 38 million copies of sales, making her one of the best-selling music artists in Japan of all time.

 Life and career

-Born in Hiratsuka, Kanagawa, Sakai grew up in Hadano, Kanagawa.
+Born in Hiratsuka, Kanagawa, Sakai grew up in Hadano.
 Her father was a driving instructor, and she had a younger brother and younger sister.
-After her death, a neighbor recalled that Sakai was “beautiful and popular” in elementary school.
+After her death, a neighbor recalled that Sakai was "beautiful and popular" in elementary school.
 She was also athletic, joining the track and field team in junior high and playing tennis in high school.
-Graduating from Shoin Women's College (now Shoin University) in Atsugi City, Kanagawa, Sakai worked in a real estate company office for two years before being scouted by Stardust Promotion.
+Graduating from Shoin Women's College (now Shoin University) in Atsugi, Sakai worked in a real estate company office for two years before being scouted by Stardust Promotion.